danielkdimitrov/danielkdimitrov.github.io/_pages/about.md

 ## 🚀 Ongoing Projects

 - **Strategic Asset Allocation with Private Assets: Untangling Illiquidity**.
-[Slides](https://github.com/danielkdimitrov/portfolioChoiceIlliq/blob/main/Slides_Portfolio_Choice_with_Liquidity.pdf)
+[Draft available upon request]

-  *We use a dynamic portfolio choice model to approach the problem of optimal asset allocation with illiquid assets.
-Illiquidity comes in the form of uncertain trading potential and the inability to adjust the investor's allocation to strategic targets.
-Along with the traditional asset mix of bonds and equity, we also allow investments in private asset classes such as hedge funds, private equity, direct real estate, and infrastructure.
-Despite the endemic illiquidity of these asset classes, we illustrate quantitatively that they improve significantly long-term investors' welfare by providing diversification and return potential.*
+  *This paper addresses the asset allocation problem of long-term investors with exposures to illiquid private asset classes (hedge funds, private equity, real estate, infrastructure, etc.).
+A dynamic portfolio choice model captures the temporal nature of illiquidity, where trading uncertainty hinders the investor from freely adjusting their allocations to the strategic targets.
+Calibrating the optimization model to analyst-based market expectations, and weighing up the risks of illiquidity against the premia and diversification potential associated with private asset classes, I quantify the welfare impact of illiquidity in investors' asset mix.*

 ---